Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 1. Create a new contract type, inheriting from the contract type that should be extended
 1. Add the new properties to the new sub-type
 1. Update the senders to publish/send the new sub-type
-1. Update the receivers to the new sub-type
+1. Update the receivers/subscribers to the new sub-type

 This approach requires all senders/publishers to be updated first.
-Due to message inheritance, receivers continue to process the original message version.
+Due to message inheritance, receivers and subscribers will continue to process the original message version.

 ## Removing contracts or properties

-1. Update all receivers/publishers to no longer use the property or message type to be removed
+1. Update all receivers/subscribers to no longer use the properties or message types to be removed
-1. Remove the contract or property from the contracts
+1. Remove the contracts from the packages or the properties from the contracts
 1. Update senders/publishers to the new contracts assembly.

-The Obsolete attribute can be used to mark properties/types to be removed beforehand to give consumers of the contract time to update their code.
+The `Obsolete` attribute can be used to mark properties/types to be removed beforehand.
+This gives consumers time to update their code.

 ## Versioning

 * Keep the assembly version on 1.0.0 to avoid assembly loading conflicts when endpoints with different contract versions send messages to each other
-* Use file version and/or NuGet package versions to indicate the sematic version of the contracts assembly
+* Use file version and/or NuGet package versions to indicate the semantic version of the contracts assembly

 ## Modifying serialization formats